|

 aiming for when I do that."

-Almost every page has some jewel,
+Almost every page has some jewel, and I wonder

-It is so clear!"
+so clear!"

 Truly inspirational.
 Thanks so much,

-MH - OR USA |
+- OR USA |

 |